salvatoreallegra/smartshare/README.md

 ## Provided Skeleton

-**Disclaimer**:  *The skeleton provided is not thoroughly tested and may not be utilizing features of picocli that could make this easier.
-It is a working example showing **one** way to approach this problem.
+**Disclaimer**:  *The skeleton provided has been briefly tested, but may not be utilizing features of picocli that could make this easier.
+It is a working example created for the purpose of showing **one** way to approach this problem.
 It is written to be enough scaffolding to build on top of as well as demonstrate how to use picocli.
-However, it is entirely up to you how the user will interact with the CLI as long as the requirements listed below are met.*
+However, it is entirely up to you exactly how the user will interact with the CLI as long as the requirements listed below are met.
+In the case that you are satisfied with the skeleton's implementation, feel free to continue building on top of it.*

-The skeleton contains a basic boilerplate that utilizes declaratively registered [**subcommands**](https://picocli.info/#_subcommands).
+The skeleton contains a basic boilerplate showcasing some of the basic features of picocli.
+You are given a skeleton that provides a working command-line interface which 'download' and 'upload' commands and their arguments and responds by printing verification message to the console.
+One of the features that it utilizes is declaratively registered [**subcommands**](https://picocli.info/#_subcommands).
 This enabled the ability to break uploading and download into separate parts of the application without using options.
-You are also given a `schema.sql` which you can use to generate the appropriate tables to be used when creating your 'Data Access Objects' classes.

-The skeleton contains **very** basic scaffolding including a working command-line interface application that takes 'download' and 'upload' commands and prints verification messages to the user.
-It also contains empty DTO classes in the `client.dto` package, an incomplete `Api` class in the `api` package, and an empty `SmartShareServer` class in the `server` package.
+The skeleton contains empty DTO classes in the `client.dto` package, an incomplete `Api` class in the `api` package, and an empty `SmartShareServer` class in the `server` package.
 The skeleton does not contain any code that connects the client to the server The server side of the skeleton is left completely empty and it is up to you to create a concurrent server that interacts with a database in order to appropriately store and retrieve files.
 It also lacks any database connectivity code.
-You will be required to implement DAO's the do the required CRUD operations on the database generated from the provided schema.
+You will be required to implement DAO's the do the required CRUD operations on the database tables.

+You are also given a `schema.sql` which you can use to generate an appropriate schema and tables to be used when creating your 'Data Access Objects' classes.

+---

+## Bonus Challenge

+*This bonus challenge should **only** be attempted after completion of all of the above requirements.
+If any of the above requirements are not met, and the bonus challenge is attempted, you will not receive any extra credit and you will be deducted additional points for attempting extra work without meeting the base requirements.*

+Modify the schema and application to support uploading/downloading multiple files under a single request.
+The files should be uploaded with a single password and retrieved with the same password.
+All other upload/download requirements still apply.